mogzol/prisma-generator-typescript-interfaces/CUSTOM_TYPES.md

 ## Per-field Types

-In addition to specifying custom types in the generator config options, they can also be specified on individual fields in the schema.
-This is done using a syntax similar to that used by [prisma-json-types-generator](https://www.npmjs.com/package/prisma-json-types-generator), where field types are specified by wrapping them in square brackets in the documentation of a field:
+In addition to specifying custom types in the generator config options, they can also be specified on individual fields in the schema, as long as the `perFieldTypes` option is `true` (which is the default).
+Per-field types use a syntax similar to that used by [prisma-json-types-generator](https://www.npmjs.com/package/prisma-json-types-generator), where field types are specified in square brackets in the documentation of a field:

 ```prisma
 generator typescriptInterfaces {